Membrane Processes in Biorefineries

 This Annex started in 2014 and the first four Subtasks were concluded in 2017.
 The Final Report was published in January 2018 and is available here at the website.

 Annex XVII, with Professor Frank Lipnizki as the new Annex Manager, was granted a continuation in November 2017 by the ExCo and started six new Subtasks in January 2018.
-These Subtasks will be concluded during 2022 and the Final Report published.
+These Subtasks were concluded in 2022 and the Final Report is now available.

 Professor Frank Lipnizki, Department of Chemical Engineering, Lund University, Sweden.